 Whether a natural product or a special synthetic material, all NUK Teats are soft and adapt to the inside of a child’s mouth.
 Of course you can also switch between teat materials.
-In case you are unsure of which material is better for your child, you can let your child decide too.
-Many children only accept one and not the other.
+In case you are unsure of which material is better for your child, you can let your child decide too: many accept only the one but not the other.

-NUK Baby Bottles are made from two different types of materials.
-What is the difference between glass and plastic bottles?
-Both materials are very suitable for baby formula and breast milk.
+NUK Baby Bottles are made from different materials.
+The greatest tangible difference is between glass and plastic – both materials are very suitable for baby formula and breast milk.
 Here you can find some points to help you make your decision.

 Glass – environmentally friendly and hygienic